-In the spirit of our title, we envision this as a less-formal space to discuss research still in development.
-Each session will pair two 30-minute presentations and will be online via Zoom, followed by discussion.
-Talks are not recorded, as we emphasize interaction and discussion of in-progress work.
+In the spirit of our title, we envision this as a less-formal space to discuss research still in development online via Zoom.
+Talks are not recorded, as we emphasize interaction and discussion of inprogress work.
 Emerging and early-career scholars, museum and heritage professionals, craft practitioners, and those working outside the traditional spaces and structures of academia are particularly encouraged to participate.
 We welcome contributions from anywhere in the world.

-Send talk proposals of around 300 words to crafthistoryworkshop@gmail.com along with a CV, link to a personal website, or biographical statement indicating your interests in and experiences with craft and craft history, and your availability (months, days of week).
-Time slots will be selected to accommodate different time zones.
-The submission deadline for consideration for the Winter 2024 seminar season is December 15, 2023.
+Please send talk proposals of around 300 words to crafthistoryworkshop@gmail.com along with a CV, link to a personal website, or biographical statement indicating your interests in and experiences with craft and craft history, and your availability (Feb-May 2025 or September-December 2025) by January 31, 2025.